supercompute/supercompute/index.md

   subtitle: "**Supercompute** uses a suite of ethereum technologies."
   section_id: three
   features:
-  - title: Aragon
-    text: Decentralized Autonomous Organizations or **DAO's** Require a new level transparency and Governance models Aragon offers such a model on the blockchain.
-    icon: fa-file-signature
   - title: InstaDapp
     text: "Decentralized Finance or **#DEFI** is the future of stateless banking.\n\nNon Custodial Banking.
 After all it is your money \n\nTrack it like you want to